Chinese

 CHIN 260 Women in China As in many countries subject to imperialism, women's movements in China were an important part of China's modernization project.
 How, then, have Chinese feminist theories and women's movements been different from those in the West?
 What is it like to live as a woman in a rapidly changing China through the 20th and 21st centuries?
 This course takes three approaches to explore these questions.
 To examine the characteristics and changes of gender roles we look at the representations of women in literature and film.
 To understand women's experiences we read women writers' essays, memoirs and fictions.
 To think about how women work as historical agents who make historical changes, we look at women activists, feminist thinkers and women's movements.

 CHIN 300 Advanced Chinese This course is a continuation of the Intermediate Chinese language sequence.
 The objective is to make a transition from textbook Chinese to real-life communication situations.
 The course uses a range of cultural materials and texts to facilitate a language exposure to a wide variety of written and spoken styles of Chinese.
 Some of the materials selected are original publications drawn from books, magazines and newspapers.
 This course focuses on content and style with extensive discussion and frequent written assignments in Chinese.
 It aims to consolidate what the students have learned in the past and help them develop better reading and writing skills.
 In addition, the improvement of speaking and listening abilities stays in focus throughout this course.
 This course may be tailored to the needs of the participants and may be taken for credit up to three times.
-CHIN-203 or equivalent is required
+Must have completed CHIN-203 or equivalent.

 CHIN 600 Teaching Assistantship